vishu786-vb/Digital-Financial-Literacy-AI-Agent/README.md

 # 💬 Digital-Financial-Literacy-AI-Agent
 ####  An AI-powered assistant designed to help users understand and navigate digital finance safely.
 Built using IBM Watsonx.ai and Retrieval-Augmented Generation (RAG), this intelligent agent provides multilingual support and trustworthy guidance on UPI, interest rates, stock market, personal finance, investing , loan safety, fraud prevention, online scams and more.
 ## 🧩 Problem Statement
-#### Many individuals, especially from rural or digitally underserved areas, lack financial literacy.
-They struggle with understanding UPI, online scams, interest rates, or personal budgeting.
-This can lead to fraud, poor money management, or digital exclusion.
+#### In many rural and digitally underserved areas, people often lack the financial literacy needed to navigate the digital world.
+They face difficulties understanding systems like UPI, interest rates, personal budgeting, and are especially vulnerable to online scams and fraud.
+This lack of awareness leads to financial mistakes, digital exclusion, and loss of trust in digital services.
 ## 💡 Proposed Solution
 ### An AI agent trained using IBM Watsonx.ai that delivers reliable, document-based answers about digital finance.
 With multilingual support and document retrieval (RAG), it ensures users receive grounded, easy-to-understand financial guidance.
 ## 🧠 Technologies Used